Updated Aug. 12, 2020

-Men age 18 and older, properly approved by the council executive board to register beyond the age of eligibility, may apply for the Eagle Scout rank.
+Men and women age 18 and older, properly approved by the council executive board to register beyond the age of eligibility, may apply for the Eagle Scout rank.
 Since they are considered youth members for as long as they are so registered, they do not need a time extension.
 In these cases, you don’t need special permission to hold the Eagle Scout board of review more than three months after the 18th birthday.

 See section 10 of the Guide to Advancement for more on this topic.

 Can the Eagle board of review be completed beyond the 18th birthday?

 What special approval is required to complete an Eagle board of review after 18?